Prague Jewish Quarter Private Tour

 Yvonne Weisgrab at the Chinese University of Hong Kong as one of the organizers of Pavel Batel's lecture about Terezin.

-Yvonne (first in the left-hand corner) member of European Union for Progressive Judaism Conference
+Yvonne (first in the left-hand corner) member of the European Union for Progressive Judaism Conference.

 Benjamin Murmelstein (standing in the right corner) - the last and only surviving Elder of Theresienstadt - was accused by historians of collaborating with Nazis and imprisoned in the Czech Republic for almost a year after the war.
 His son, Wolf Murmelstein spent his entire life trying to clear his father's name.